Poojitha368/Poojitha368/README.md

 - 🔭 I’m currently working on a machine learning project
 - 🌱 I’m currently learning advanced deep learning techniques
 - 👯 I’m looking to collaborate on ML and full stack development projects
-- 🤔 I’m looking for help with Docker and Kubernetes
 - 💬 Ask me about Python, Machine Learning, and Full Stack Development
 - 📫 How to reach me: [poojithareddy2662004@gmail.com](mailto:poojithareddy2662004@gmail.com)
-- 😄 Pronouns: [Your Pronouns]
 - ⚡ Fun fact: I love coding and solving complex problems

 ## 🛠️ Skills